flurl/shice/docs/README.md

 POST_PREDICTION_HOOK = "https://example.com/hook"
 ```

 A POST request will be made to the hook's URL after the recognition has happend.
-The request has the parameter `label` where the parameters value is the tag returned from TensorFlow with the highest score.
+The request has the parameter `label` where the parameters value is the tag with the highest score returned from TensorFlow.

 ## Obtaininig an AI model
 You can use Microsoft's Custom Vision https://www.customvision.ai to train a model.
 Export it as TensorFlow lite and extract the zip file to the folder `tensorflow`.